Predicting Stellar Rotation Periods Using XGBoost: Results

+The mean values of the standard deviations for each model, $\bar\sigma$, and the ratio between these uncertainties and the mean values of the predictions carried out on the testing set, $\bar\sigma / \bar{\hat{p}}_\text{rot}$, estimated in uniform bins of unit length centred on integer values, are indicated in \cref{tab:error-bars}.
+For each prediction, the associated error bar is taken to be equal to the standard deviation in the corresponding bin.
+The values are indicative of the variability of the predictions.
+The mean length of the error bars oscillates between 0.28 and \qty{0.29}{\day}, while the mean relative uncertainty is approximately equal to \qty{1.2}{\percent}, ranging between 0.0115 and 0.0122.

 The scatter plots of the ground truth against the predicted values for all the models built during iteration 2 are shown in \cref{fig:scatter-grid} and, with additional marginal density plots, in \cref{fig:scatter-density-grid}.
 The blue dashed lines indicate the identity function, and the red solid lines represent the linear models between the predicted and actual values.
-Most of the points fall on the $y = x$ line, but some outliers can be seen, representing both under- and over-predicted cases.
+In order to enhance the clarity of the plot, the error bars associated with the predictions have been omitted.
+Most of the points fall on or near the $y = x$ line, but some outliers can be seen, representing both under- and over-predicted cases.
 Nevertheless, all graphs show a high degree of positive correlation between the predicted and the reference values of the stellar rotation periods, indicating that there is generally good agreement between the predictions and the ground truth.
 This is confirmed by the marginal histograms and density plots for both the predicted and reference values in each panel of \cref{fig:scatter-density-grid}, which are similar in terms of centrality, dispersion, and kurtosis.
+The dispersion of the observations relative to the identity line is not significantly large in all the models, but it increases with the predictions, \ie it has different values for low and high values of the response---an indication of heteroscedasticity.
 The R-squared reported in the panels correspond to the coefficient of determination between the predicted and the reference values.
 As expected, they are not significantly different from the R$^2_\text{adj}$ reported in \cref{tab:results}, given the large total number of observations, $n$.
 The F-statistics shown in the graphs result from testing the null hypothesis that all of the regression coefficients are equal to zero.
 Overall, the F-tests and the corresponding $p$-values considered in the panels indicate that the sets of independent variables are jointly significant.

+Models DS0, DS1, DS2, and DS7 have similar performance for rotation periods shorter than about \qty{50}{\day}.
+If we consider rotation periods longer than \qty{50}{\day}, the dispersion is lowest for DS7.